dumberjs/dumberjs.github.io/options/deps.md

 By default, explicit dependencies force `dumber` to bundle its main file.
 This is usually what you want.

 By sometimes, your code didn't use the main file but some other file in the npm package.

-For example, your code uses `lodash/map` (which resolves to `map.js` in `lodash` package), but you have a special modified lodash package.
+For example, your code only uses `lodash/map` (which resolves to `map.js` in `lodash` package), but you have a special modified lodash package.

 ```js
 deps: [